Vlouis22/iOS-101/README.md

 # NewsfeedUI

-This workshop covers building a Newsfeed app using SwiftUI, and it's meant to be used for Capital One's Software Engineering Summit.
+This workshop covers building a Newsfeed app using SwiftUI, and it's meant to be used for Capital One's Black & Hispanic Tech Summit.
 This workshop covers the basics of Swift, iOS, SwiftUI, and building apps with Xcode.

 ## Requirements